 At a time when urgent action is needed to reverse the declines in our natural environment, voluntary organisations have come together to produce an ambitious yet wholly achievable vision for farming in England.

-The Government is developing both a long-term plan for nature’s recovery and a long-term plan for food and farming.
-If the Government is to deliver its commitments on food, farming and the natural environment, these plans must be joined up and united around an ambition to protect and enhance the ecosystems that underpin sustainable farming - our soils, freshwater and natural habitats.
-Good environmental management of the farmed landscape is the only economically sustainable way forward for farming; it is critical to the health of the country’s natural environment and to the health and wellbeing of its people.
+We believe strongly that plans for farming and the environment must be joined up and united around an ambition to protect and enhance the ecosystems that underpin sustainable farming - our soils, freshwater and natural habitats.
+Good environmental management of the farmed landscape is the only economically sustainable way forward for farming; it is critical to the health of the country’s natural environment, the welfare of livestock and to the health and wellbeing of its people.

 Our vision is for farming that is:

 Membership of Wildlife and Countryside Link is open to national and international voluntary or other non-profit organisations based in England.
 Member organisations must be able to demonstrate an interest in furthering the work of Link, and their aims must include the protection of wildlife, landscape and the quiet enjoyment and appreciation of the countryside.
 Individual members of the public are not eligible to join Link, but may be interested in joining one of Link's member organisations.